otoDB/otoDB/CONTRIBUTING.md

 - [ ] Order `tag_mirror` field items alphabetically (if possible)
 - [ ] History diff system

-Wiki
-- [ ] Page aliases / "other names" (reuse tag aliases for this?)
-- [ ] Special pages for certain tag types (creators)
-- **This will need abstract source classes for websites figured out first**

 Models
 - [ ] Pools (groups of works)
 - [ ] Votes
 - [ ] Favorites
 - [ ] Favgroups
-- More casual version of pools, might just use a different type for this
+- [ ] More casual version of pools, might just use a different type for this
 - [ ] Comments
 - [ ] Notes (?)